mostertg/fds/src/02_tools_techniques.md

 The actual recurrence, with floors and ceilings, can be viewed as a perturbation of the approximate version, where the recursive arguments are altered slightly ($n/2$ moves to $\lceil n/2 \rceil$, a distance of at most one).
 Akra and Bazzi show how to bound the solution to the actual recurrence in terms of the bound for the approximate version plus a term depending on the size of the alterations.
 With the benefit of a good course in calculus, their proof is not hard to follow, but it doesn’t yield much more intuition.

 The Akra-Bazzi method can be used to back up any claims about recurrence solutions in this course.
-Applying Akra-Bazzi in this case shows that the solution to the actual recurrence is also $O(nlog\ n)$.
+Applying Akra-Bazzi in this case shows that the solution to the actual recurrence is also $O(n \log n)$.

 **Exercise 1**: The above implementation of mergesort can be described as top-down, because the merge happens after the recursion.
 We can also use merge to implement mergesort in more of a bottom-up fashion.
 The idea is to take the list of items to be sorted and create a list of lists, where each item is put into a list of length one.
 Such a list can be considered sorted, so we have a list of sorted lists.
 We can merge these sorted lists in pairs and produce a list of sorted lists of length two (except if we started with an odd number of items, in which case one list of length one has no partner).
 Repeating the process, we get lists of longer and longer sorted lists (and fewer of them each time), until there is only one sorted list, which is the result we want.
-Write and test the code, and give an argument that it also takes $O(nlog\ n)$ time for $n$ items. $\blacksquare$
+Write and test the code, and give an argument that it also takes $O(n \log n)$ time for $n$ items. $\blacksquare$

-## 2.2.5 Algebraic data types
+### Algebraic data types

 OCaml provides special syntax for lists, but also a more general method of constructing datatypes that is convenient and expressive.
 The more recent and more popular programming languages Scala, Swift, and Rust all have this feature.
 We will demonstrate by pretending lists are not already defined, and defining them using this method.